 Why Give Probiotics to Cats and Dogs?

-The things that can cause an imbalance (or upset) in a dog or cat’s Gastro-Intestinal (GI) tract or gut (causing vomiting, diarrhea, constipation) are:
+What can cause a change an upset in a dog or cat’s gut (causing vomiting, diarrhea, constipation)?

 - Stress when

 - Abandoned by family/breeder (go to, or are in shelters/rescue)

 - Boarding/Kenneling (short term or long term)

 - Short-Term Antibiotic Therapy (Acute Disease or Infections)

 - Long-term Antibiotic Therapy (Lyme Disease, or Chronic Disease like IBD)

 - Infections not in the GI tract, such as urinary, vaginal, etc.

 Which pet should take a probiotic for at least 1-month?

 - a) All rescue dogs, cats, puppies and kittens